-- Drivers must enter campus from eastbound Encanto Blvd.
+- o Drivers must enter campus from eastbound Encanto Blvd.
 At this entrance, one lane is dedicated for entry and one lane is dedicated for exit.
-During school drop-off/pick-up hours, there is no left turn entry from westbound Encanto Blvd onto the school grounds. - o After entering campus, all vehicles will immediately turn right to enter the Archway traffic flow. - o Drivers picking up ONLY Archway students must have their YELLOW pick-up card clearly displayed on the dashboard when entering the Archway traffic flow. - Drivers picking up ONLY Archway students will be directed by faculty to form two lanes that turn right and circle the athletic field until reaching the stop sign where faculty will guide traffic to the appropriate pick-up zone.
-These lanes will become the LEFT and MIDDLE traffic lanes when they are joined by the Prep/Archway pick-up lane at the northeast corner of the field, creating a THREE LANE one-way traffic flow around the field. - When directed by faculty, the LEFT and MIDDLE LANES will proceed forward into the DOUBLE LANE pick-up zone (along the northside of the Archway campus) where students will load the vehicle from the CENTER AISLE formed between the two lanes of cars. - o Parents in the drop-off zone must remain in their vehicle.
-Faculty will assist students loading into vehicles. - Exiting Campus After Pick-up: When the drop-off zone is clear of students, faculty will direct vehicles to make a U-turn to form a single northbound lane to exit campus via Encanto Blvd.
+During school drop-off/pick-up hours, there is no left turn entry from westbound Encanto Blvd onto the school grounds. - o After entering campus, all vehicles will immediately turn right to enter the Archway traffic flow. - Drivers picking up ONLY Archway students must have their GREEN pick-up card clearly displayed on the dashboard when entering the Archway traffic flow. - When directed by faculty, the RIGHT and MIDDLE LANES will merge into a SINGLE LANE pick-up zone (along the northside of the Archway campus) where students will load the vehicle from the RIGHT SIDE the of cars. - o Parents in the drop-off zone must remain in their vehicle.
+Faculty will assist students loading into vehicles but cannot assist in students being buckled. - Exiting Campus After Pick-up: When the drop-off zone is clear of students, faculty will direct vehicles to make a U-turn to form a single northbound lane to exit campus via Encanto Blvd. or to proceed forward to exit on Palm Ln.
 Vehicles leaving campus to the north may only exit to the east on Encanto Blvd (by right turn only).

-Some vehicles may be directed to exit campus by continuing south to Palm Lane. - At 3:00 PM, an additional pick-up zone will open for Archway-ONLY families with a YELLOW pick-up card.
-When directed by faculty, some vehicles will be directed to turn left when approaching the field to form a SINGLE LANE pick-up zone along the east side of the field.
+At 3:00 PM, an additional pick-up zone will open for Archway-ONLY families with a GREEN pick-up card.
+When directed by faculty, some vehicles will be directed to turn left when approaching the field to form a DOUBLE LANE pick-up zone along the east side of the field.
+Cars who are carpooling will receive priority for using these lanes, which will be evident by displaying more than one GREEN pick-up card with differing ID numbers.
 These cars will follow the procedure described above to exit the campus after student pick-up.